robinmuhia/gpt_prompter/README.md

-# Ayira's Affirmations - README
+# Ayira's Affirmations

 Welcome to Ayira's Affirmations, a 'Words of Affirmation' web application designed to provide positive affirmations using the OpenAI API.
-This README will guide you through setting up the application locally and deploying it.
+This README will guide you through setting up the application locally.

 ## Front-end Infrastructure